 Application is free.
 No fee due until you are notified of your

-student’s acceptance and you confirm participation.
+student’s acceptance and their participation is confirmed.
 See fee page for tuition details.

 will be notified of acceptance on a rolling basis.